skellis46/slipbox/improvisation and the threshold of the self.md

 + recognise but distinguish from work in expert performance and flow -- or cover that later on? 'at first glance appears to have much in common with Montero, Gallagher'??

 But what kind of activity is AM? a skill? a practice?
 Are some people _better_ or more skilled at it?
 How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
 What kinds of activities does AM most have in common?

-NDA positioned explicitly as:

-+ a lens that names loss of subject–object structure
-+ not an explanation, not a telos (it neither explains the practice nor gives it a direction.
-It names something that can appear without being caused and without being aimed for.
-As soon as it is treated as either, it collapses into seeking, optimisation, or narrative closure.)

-samadhi